-Jupyter Notebooks come with pre-configured environments that include software commonly used by researchers for analyses.
-However, researchers often want to tinker with these packages to create an environment that fits all their needs.
-Conda is a package management system that assists researchers to find and install the packages they need.
+Jupyter Notebooks come with pre-configured environments that include software commonly used for research analyses.
+However, these may not include all of the packages that are necessary for a given analysis.
+Conda is a package management system to find and install the packages you need.

 Overview